GuiErba/StackTrace/README.md

 # StackTrace

-Open-source observability platform for Micro SaaS founders.
+Open-source observability platform for Micro SaaS founders and Developers.
 Get logs, incident detection, and email alerts without the complexity of Datadog or New Relic.

 **"Is my app working?
 What broke?"** — StackTrace answers these questions in plain language, with zero infrastructure knowledge required.